As an Amazon Associate I earn from qualifying purchases. Learn More

 Flat irons come in many sizes and widths.
 The length and thickness of your hair will determine the size of your flat iron.
 If your hair is short and delicate, you should buy a flat iron that can help you do smaller hair sections.

 A flat iron with a narrow plate maybe 1.5- 1 inch will work best for your hair.
-The small plates are best for creating curls and also styling the areas that are hard to reach.
+The small plates are best for creating curls and styling the areas that are hard to reach.
 Also, flat irons that have narrow plates are the best for traveling as they can easily fit in your bag.

 #3.
 Go For Flat Irons With Flexible Heat Setting